- What procrastination actually is

 How StudyEdge AI removes the decision layer

 StudyEdge AI removes the decision that procrastination feeds on.
 Each session is pre-decided with a course, a topic, and a specific deliverable.
 You sit down and the next move is already loaded.
+An AI study coach can do this automatically, it holds you accountable to your plan so that the decision of what to do next is never on the table.
 This is the most effective anti-procrastination tactic available, and it is also the most boring one.
 That is the point.